LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 In the Logtalk installation directory, you will find the following files and directories:

+``ACKNOWLEDGMENTS.md`` - List of authors, contributors, sponsors, and open source credits

 ``BIBLIOGRAPHY.bib`` – Logtalk bibliography in BibTeX format

+``CITATION.cff`` - Information on how to cite Logtalk

+``CODE_OF_CONDUCT.md`` - Code of conduct for contributors and users posting on support forums

 ``CUSTOMIZE.md`` – Logtalk end-user customization instructions